PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 destination-only change and the runtime suite exercises the guarded layout path.

+## Layout pass-set 2 quantized cleanup characterization

+The remaining direct Dequantize→TransposeConv→Quantize mapping result belongs to layout pass-set 2.
+It runs under `optimize_layout_transpose_chains`, has no default or consumer, and is bounded by composite attention-gate/QDQ and quantized-activation recovery results.

+The characterization fixes the guard, exact owner expression and layout-state argument, composite predecessor/successor targets, sole Store occurrence, and absence of loads.
+A strict expected failure requires `cleanup.layout_pass_set_2.dequant_transposeconv_quantize`.
+No production source changed.

+Validation completed sequentially under core-only `uv`:

+- dedicated characterization, multi-occurrence owner, and adjacent architecture
+  boundaries: `5 passed, 1 xfailed in 0.76s`;
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed.

+The sole expected failure is the intentionally unimplemented result-destination migration.

 ## Primary final cleanup reconciliation implementation

 The final PReLU and consecutive-Reshape reconciliation results now record as: